-- 37. The Florida House comprises 120 members, each elected from a House district. - 38.
-As a result of apportionment following the 2020 Census, Florida sends 28 members to the U.S. House of Representatives, each elected from a congressional district. - 39.
-Legislative and congressional redistricting is principally the duty of Florida's Legislature, which is tasked with adopting redistricting plans for the Florida House, Florida Senate, and congressional districts after each decennial census. - 40.
-State legislative redistricting plans are passed by joint resolution. - 41.
-Congressional redistricting plans are passed as ordinary legislation, subject to gubernatorial veto or approval. - 42.
-Several key legal requirements cabin the Legislature's discretion in redistricting, including the Fourteenth Amendment's Equal Protection Clause, Section 2 of the VRA, and the Florida Constitution's Fair Districts Amendments. - 43.
-The Equal Protection Clause prohibits redistricting in which race predominates, subordinating traditional, race-neutral redistricting considerations to racial decision-making, unless the use of race is narrowly tailored to advance a compelling government interest.

-- 44. Section 2 of the VRA prohibits racial vote dilution.
+- 35. The Florida House comprises 120 members, each elected from a House district. - 36.
+As a result of apportionment following the 2020 Census, Florida sends 28 members to the U.S. House of Representatives, each elected from a congressional district. - 37.
+Legislative and congressional redistricting is principally the duty of Florida's Legislature, which is tasked with adopting redistricting plans for the Florida House, Florida Senate, and congressional districts after each decennial census. - 38.
+State legislative redistricting plans are passed by joint resolution. - 39.
+Congressional redistricting plans are passed as ordinary legislation, subject to gubernatorial veto or approval. - 40.
+Several key legal requirements cabin the Legislature's discretion in redistricting, including the Fourteenth Amendment's Equal Protection Clause, Section 2 of the VRA, and the Florida Constitution's Fair Districts Amendments. - 41.
+The Equal Protection Clause prohibits redistricting in which race predominates, subordinating traditional, race-neutral redistricting considerations to racial decision-making, unless the use of race is narrowly tailored to advance a compelling government interest. - 42.
+Section 2 of the VRA prohibits racial vote dilution.
 Section 2's protections are triggered if the three Gingles preconditions are established, and if, in the "totality of the circumstances," "the political process is not 'equally open' to minority voters."
 Milligan, 599 U.S. at 18 (quoting Gingles, 478 U.S. at 45-46).
 The Gingles preconditions are that: (1) the minority group is sufficiently large and geographically compact to constitute a majority in a reasonably configured district; (2) the minority group is politically cohesive; and (3) the white majority votes sufficiently as a bloc to enable it usually to defeat the minority's preferred candidate.
-Id. - 45.
+Id. - 43.
 The Florida Constitution's Fair Districts Amendments set forth two "tiers" of requirements for legislative and congressional redistricting in Florida.
 Fla.
 Const. art.
 III, §§ 20-21.2 First, Tier One prohibits redistricting plans and individual districts from being "drawn with the intent to favor or disfavor a political party or an incumbent"-banning partisan and incumbency gerrymandering.
 Fla.
 Const. art.
 III, §§ 20(a), 21(a).
-Second, Tier One incorporates Section 2's vote-dilution standard, prohibiting districts from being "drawn with the intent or result of denying or abridging the equal opportunity of racial or language minorities to participate in the political process."
-Id. art.
-III, §§ 20(a), 21(a); In re Senate Joint Resol. of Legis.
-Apportionment 1176 (Apportionment I), 83 So.
-3d 597, 619 (Fla.
-2012).
-Third, Tier One incorporates the "diminishment" or "retrogression" standard from Section 5 of the VRA, 52 U.S.C. § 10304(b), prohibiting districts drawn "to diminish [racial or language minorities'] ability to elect representatives of their choice."
-Fla.
-Const. art.
-III, §§ 20(a), 21(a).
-This requirement "attempts to eradicate impermissible retrogression in a minority group's ability to elect a candidate of choice."
-Apportionment I, 83 So.
-3d at 620.
-Fourth, Tier One mandates that districts be contiguous.
-Fla.
-Const. art.
-III, §§ 20(a), 21(a).
-These four Tier One requirements take precedence over the "Tier Two" requirements. - 46.
-Tier Two sets out three more requirements.
-The Tier Two requirements enshrine in the Florida Constitution several "traditional race-neutral districting principles."
-See Miller, 515 U.S. at 916.
-Tier Two requires that districts (1) be as nearly equal in population as is practicable; (2) be compact; and (3) where feasible, utilize existing political and geographical boundaries.
-Fla.
-Const. art.
-III, §§ 20(b), 21(b).
-The Legislature must adhere to the Tier Two requirements, unless doing so would violate a Tier One requirement or federal law, and may deviate from the Tier Two requirements only to the extent necessary to comply with Tier One's minority-protection provisions or federal law.
+Second, Tier One incorporates

-2 These two sections are virtually identical.
+These two sections are virtually identical.
 Section 20 applies to congressional districts; Section 21 applies to legislative districts.